 College Factual analyzes over 2,000 colleges and universities in its annual rankings and ranks them in a variety of ways, including most diverse, best overall quality, best for non-traditional students, and much more.

-Cornell is ranked #13 out of 2,241 schools in the nation for overall quality on College Factual's 2021 ranking of best overall colleges in the United States.
-The higher ed experts analyzed 1,715 colleges and universities across the nation to determine this ranking.
+Cornell is ranked #13 out of 2,241 schools in the nation for overall quality on College Factual's 2022 ranking of best overall colleges in the United States.
+The higher ed experts analyzed 2,576 colleges and universities across the nation to determine this ranking.
 This puts it in the top 1% of all schools in the nation!
 This is an improvement over the previous year, when Cornell held the #17 spot on the Best Overall Colleges list.